 Gaylord Nelson and the First Earth Day

-Speaking at a conference in Seattle in September of 1969, Nelson proposed that in the spring of 1970 there would be a coast-to-coast grassroots demonstration on behalf of environmental concerns -- and in Nelson's words, "The response was electric.
+Speaking at a conference in Seattle in September of 1969, Nelson proposed a coast-to-coast grassroots demonstration on behalf of environmental concerns, planned for the spring of 1970.
+In Nelson's words, "The response was electric.
 It took off like gangbusters."

 Local Activities for Earth Day

-Though Nelson helped to set up an independent organization -- Environmental Teach-In, Inc., led by Denis Hayes, a student activist -- to handle the flood of requests for information, the senator insisted that Earth Day be organized on the local level.
-This proved to be an inspired idea, as people were far more invested in issues affecting their communities and families.
+Though Nelson helped to set up an independent organization—Environmental Teach-In, Inc., led by Denis Hayes, a student activist—to handle the flood of requests for information, the senator insisted that Earth Day be organized at the local level.
+This proved to be an inspired idea, as people were most invested in issues affecting their communities and families.

-April 22, 1970, dawned fair and mild, with blue skies throughout most of the country.
+April 22, 1970, dawned fair and mild, with blue skies throughout much of the country.
 By most estimates, some 20 million people took to the streets, vastly exceeding even the most optimistic expectations.
-Republicans, Democrats, school children, college students, labor unions, housewives, doctors, religious leaders, bankers, retirees, farmers and everyone in between participated in thousands of local marches, rallies, parades, protests and other "happenings."
+Republicans, Democrats, school children, college students, labor unions, housewives, doctors, religious leaders, bankers, retirees, farmers and everyone in between participated in thousands of local marches, rallies, parades, protests, and other "happenings."

 The History of Earth Day Resonates